-In most cases, though, a cover letter is not a prerequisite for a response.
-But this is precisely why it is so valuable.
-If a company has a specific picture in mind of the candidate they are seeking, a motivational letter can help its recruiting staff determine which candidate is the most qualified for this position.
+If a company has a specific picture in mind of the candidate they're seeking, a well-written cover letter can help its recruiting staff determine that you're the most qualified candidate (and best culture fit) for the position.

-Why Do l Need To Have A Cover Letter?
+Why Do I Need to Have a Cover Letter?

-As a candidate, you need to indicate a list of reasons why the employer should choose you over the other applicants.
-As you know, a CV won't let you do that effectively due to its brevity.
-You can, however, highlight your professional achievements in more detail in your cover letter.
+As a candidate, you need to give reasons why the employer should choose you over the other applicants.

-Now that you are ready to create or edit your letter, there are a few things you should keep in mind.
-First, you should plan out the structure and content that you are going to put on paper.
+Now that you're ready to create or edit your letter, you should keep a few things in mind.
+First, you should plan out the structure and content before you put the proverbial pen to paper.

 1. Contact Details